Will I be met at Dunedin airport when I first arrive?

 Will there be locks on the doors?

 Most New Zealand homes do not have locks on the internal doors.
 This is because of fire risk and the safety of all people in the household.
-However, there will be locks on bathroom and toilet doors in most homes.
-If a door is closed then you should knock before entering.
+However, there will be locks on all bathroom and toilet doors in all homes.

 Are students expected to assist with chores around the house?